 We have a dedicated fund that is available to spend on neighbourhood and environmental improvements.
-Since the creation of our Environmental Improvement Group (EIG), we've been able to use this funding to make a difference to the places where our customers live.
-We've helped invest in playgrounds, parking spaces, community projects, communal spaces and more.
+Since the creation of our Environmental Improvement Group (EIG), we've been able to use this funding to make a difference to the places where our tenants live.
+We've helped invest in playgrounds, community projects, communal spaces and more.

-The EIG is made up of our tenants, leaseholders and our staff who meet every month to discuss and vote on funding applications.
+The EIG is made up of our tenants, leaseholders and our staff who meet every eight weeks for an hour to discuss and vote on funding applications.
 If you'd like to apply for funding for a project that will help improve your local neighbourhood, please see our advice and application form below.

 What is an improvement?

-A neighbourhood or environmental improvement is something which improves the quality of life for our customers, as well as the local community.
+A neighbourhood or environmental improvement is something which improves the quality of life for our tenants, as well as the local community.
 Examples include:

 - Enhanced landscaping features around homes

 - Someone comes up with an idea to improve the neighbourhood or local environment, discusses the idea with their neighbours, and submits an application

 - If it's approved, the group takes the idea and instructs the relevant teams at Red Kite to scope it, source the contractors, and supervise the work